-- Beat the butter on a medium speed for 30 seconds with a paddle attachment, until smooth.
-Slowly add in the powdered sugar, 1 cup at a time.
-Alternate with small splashes of cream.
+- Beat 1 1/2 cups of unsalted butter on a medium speed for 30 seconds with a paddle attachment until smooth.

-- If the frosting is too thick, add in additional cream (1 teaspoon at a time).
+- If the frosting seems too thick, add in additional cream (1 Tbsp at a time).
 If the frosting is too thin, add in more powdered sugar (quarter of a cup at a time).

-- If you plan to color the buttercream, add in the gel food coloring once the frosting is fully made, and beat on low until it reaches the desired color
+- If you plan to color the buttercream, add in the gel food coloring once the frosting is fully made and beat on low until it reaches the desired color.

-To Assemble this Cake:
+To Assemble this Small Batch Funfetti Cake:

-- Stack and frost cake layers on a greaseproof cake board, using a dab of frosting to help stick the first cake layer to the board.
+- Stack and frost cake layers on a greaseproof cake board using a dab of frosting to help stick the first cake layer to the board.

 - Add an even layer of buttercream between each cake layer.